Komorebi-E/terraform-folder-structure/README.md

 Version 0.1

 # Creates the following structure

+- A file for common variables, (variables.tf) used accross all environments, with simlinks in each.
+- (initialize.tf) for empty variable definitions, with simlinks in each environment.
+- Three environments, dev, staging and production.
+- Three core folders, Global: which is for overall s3 and iam, mgmt: for tools and modules.

 ```
 .
 ├── create-terraform-structure.sh
 └── projectName
+    ├── initialize.tf
+    ├── variables.tf
     ├── dev
     │   ├── data-storage
     │   ├── dev.tf